 Reverse-mentoring areas of focus could include information technology, social media, culture and community or diversity strands such as LGBT, Disability, Ethnicity or Mental health.

-While reverse mentoring can be highly effective, it’s very important to identify the right people to be reverse mentored by.
+Reverse mentoring in work can be highly effective.
+That said, it’s very important to identify the right people to be reverse mentored by.
 Many individuals will want to take on the role, but not all of them will be well suited to it.
 When considering a reverse mentor it’s worth reflecting on the following traits:

 - Experience & knowledge: Good reverse mentors know more than you about their specialist area